Buy Currency

 Because package holidays to Goa are available, this can be an affordable route into India.
 You may find cheaper options by taking indirect flights to your destination, travelling via another hub airport.

 Generally, the cheapest months to fly are October to February.
-February is currently the cheapest month to fly but can fluctuate based on demand (as of December 2023, according to Skyscanner).
+February is currently the cheapest month to fly but can fluctuate based on demand.

 How much does travel cost in India?